harshilkotadia777/MMR-Pathfinder/README.md

 ## ✨ Features

 - **Interactive Metro Map:** A dynamic and zoomable map of the Mumbai Metro network, built with Leaflet.js.
-- **Shortest Route Calculation:** Implements Slime Mold Algorithm to find the most efficient route between any two stations, factoring in distance and line-change penalties.
+- **Shortest Route Calculation:** Implements Dijkstra's algorithm to find the most efficient route between any two stations, factoring in distance and line-change penalties.
 - **Multi-Stop Journeys:** Plan complex trips with one or more intermediate "via" stops.
 - **Dynamic Station Selection:** User-friendly searchable dropdowns make it easy to select start, end, and via stations.
 - **Map-Based Interaction:**